algebrain12/SecondDeck_Nawabs_Takneek/Readme.md

 ### Requirements

-- **Host device:** Windows/Mac/Linux PC or laptop capable of running the Unity build, on the same Wi-Fi network as the phones.
+- **Host device:** Windows PC or laptop capable of running the Unity build, on the same Wi-Fi network as the phones.
 - **Client device(s):** Android smartphone(s) with a gyroscope, accelerometer, and vibration motor.
 One phone must be able to host a Wi-Fi hotspot (see connection instructions below).

 ### Steps